 USACO Bronze 2017 December - The Bovine Shuffle

-Authors: Sathvik Chundru, Jesse Choe, Ryan Chou
+Authors: Sathvik Chundru, Jesse Choe, Ryan Chou, David Guo

 Official Analysis (C++ and Java)